milliorn/chatgpt-cli/nodejs/README.md

 ## Usage

-1. Clone the repository: `git clone https://github.com/milliorn/chatgpt-cli.git`
-2. Install the required dependencies: `npm install`
+1. Install the required dependencies: `npm install`
-3. To start a conversation with the GPT-3 chatbot, simply type the following command in your terminal in project root:
+2. To start a conversation with the GPT-3 chatbot, simply type the following command in your terminal in project root:

 `npm start`